 Hanami: When winter gives way to spring, Japanese people enjoy nature and most notably “Hanami”.
 “Hana” stands for “flower” and “mi” for “viewing”.
 Blossoming cherry trees (“sakura”) and plum trees make for beautiful sights in the numerous parks of Japan.
 People organize gatherings and picnics with family and friends under the flowered trees.
 It is really an important time in Japan.
 It is always anticipated season of the year that the Japanese media report the presumed dates of the blossoming and its peaks, region by region!

 Ikebana: It is the art of flower arrangement.
 Some schools teach the techniques and rules of this spiritual art.
 It brings practitioners closer to nature (something that is very present in the Japanese culture) and contributes to well-being, the same way meditation does (another important feature of Japan).

-Izakaya (and other restaurants): enjoy izakaya and discover dozens of small meals and new food to share with your friends while drinking beer.
-Eat Chinese, French, Thai, Italian, Korean for a modest price.
+Izakaya (and other restaurants): Enjoy Izakaya and discover dozens of small meals and new food to share with your friends while drinking beer.
+Eat Chinese, French, Thai, Italian, Korean cuisines for a modest price.
 Can you find more variety, quality and good prices all combined in other places than in Japanese cities?
-Likely not.
-In Japan, be prepared to have all your senses pampered.
-Your taste buds will love it!

 Karaoke: Obviously one of the national pastimes, which explains the impressive number of Karaoke establishments you will find wherever you are in Japan.